 Before getting into the sim version of the ATR, I want to highlight why I was particularly excited about this add-on in the first place.

-Having grown up in the Bahamas, which is an archipelago (a group of islands), I was frequently in the skies.
-This is due to the fact that, as you might imagine, the only way to get in and out of the country, or even just between the different islands is via air or sea.
+Having grown up in The Bahamas, which is an archipelago (a group of islands), I was frequently in the skies.
+This was due to the fact that, as you might imagine, the only way to get in and out of the country, or even just between the different islands is via air or sea.
 Air travel, albeit the most expensive, is the most direct way to island hop within the country.

 Like many Bahamians, I was born in its capital—the island of New Providence.
 It’s home to a lot of major aspects of the Bahamas, including the home base of the national flag carrier, the aforementioned Bahamasair.
 Bahamasair has existed for several decades and is one of the largest and well-known airlines within the Caribbean region.
-Through the ages, the airline has flown several different aircraft types, with the most consistent and identifiable to the average Bahamian being different models of the Boeing 737 family, accompanied by the Bombardier de Havilland Dash 8-300, or “the props,” as they’re colloquially known.

 I’ve been flying regularly on the airline since I was a literal infant, so throughout my childhood, being from the early 2000 onward, I essentially ‘grew up’ on the Dash 8, in particular.